harryb0905/Python-Source-Code-COMP1/README.md

 1.3 Add more options to menu

-1.4 Give user option to randomly place pieces onto board
+1.4 Give user option to randomly place pieces onto board X (almost)

 1.5 Promote Marzaz pani to Kashshaptu when it reaches home rank